Snaxai/react-assignment-noroff/README.md

 A react project for the react assignment at Noroff in the fullstack Java course in Experis Academy

+In this assignment i have created an app that contains a login page, translation page and a profile page.
+The user can log in, translate a sentence or word to sign language and the translated text will be stored to the user.
+In the profile page the user can see the translation history and clear the history.
+Logout is also in the profile page.
+This app uses the local storage to store the user.
+The api used might reset and remove users and/or translation history.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).